Trending Chinese Slang

 (zhè ge gē shǒu huì chàng gē, yě hěn piào liang, shì wǒ xīn zhōng de nǚ shén. )

 (This singer sings well, also pretty.
 She’s the goddess in my mind.)

 - 吃错药(chī cuò yào)

-吃错药(chī cuò yào) literally means “eat wrong medicine.”
-It is to describe somebody acting not like themselves or having abnormal behaviors for some reason.
+吃错药(chī cuò yào) literally means “eat the wrong medicine.”
+It describes somebody acting not like themselves or having abnormal behaviors for some reason.